M16 mine

 The M16 mine is a United States-made bounding anti-personnel mine.
 It was based on captured plans of the World War II era German S-mine and has similar performance.

+Description

 The mine consists of a cast iron body in a thin steel sleeve.
 A central fuze well on the top of the mine is normally fitted with a pronged M605 pressure/tension (tripwire) fuze.
 Sufficient pressure on the prongs or tension on an attached tripwire causes the release of a striker.
 The freed striker is forced into a percussion cap which ignites a short pyrotechnic delay.
 The purpose of this delay is to allow the victim to move off the top of the mine, to prevent its upward movement from being blocked.
 Once the delay has burned through, a 4.5-gram black powder charge is ignited, which launches the inner iron body of the mine up into the air (leaving behind the steel outer sleeve).
 The charge also ignites a second pair of pyrotechnic delays.